hubbub-tech/blubber-orm/README.md

 ## Built With

-* [psycopg2](https://www.psycopg.org/docs/) - The engine for running posgresql queries
+* [psycopg2](https://www.psycopg.org/docs/) - The DBAPI for running posgresql queries

 ## Contributing